Mr. Sami Khoury

 The main activities into Beirut are containers and ro-ro traffic, although we do also have some bulk cargo, notably steel and SBO, as well as project cargo.

 The recent appointment of a new government, after many months of political deadlock, has created a new climate of confidence and major projects (such as the offshore oil and gas exploration and the creation of three wind farms in North Lebanon) are now moving forward and are likely to generate major project shipments into Lebanon.
-After Beirut, Tripoli Port (North Lebanon), is Lebanon’s second largest port and has developed rapidly in recent years due to its geographical location, close to the border with Syria.
+After Beirut, Tripoli Port (North Lebanon), is Lebanon’s second largest port and has developed rapidly in recent years due to its geographical location.
 The third port for project cargo is Sour (Tyre) in South Lebanon.

 Lebanese people have indeed settled all over the world and established successful businesses, since they have a keen entrepreneurial spirit.